MicrosoftDocs/VBA-Docs/api/Access.BoundObjectFrame.Left.md

 ## Remarks

 In Visual Basic, use a numeric expression to set the value of this property.
-Values are expressed in twips
+Values are expressed in [twips](../language/glossary/vbe-glossary.md#twip).

 For reports, you can set these properties only by using a macro or event procedure in Visual Basic while the report is in Print Preview or being printed.